RocketeerEatingEggs/mod2ptm/README.md

 Usage: mod2ptm.py module.mod module.ptm

-There is also a tool that does the exact same thing besides converting command C (set volume) to volume commands.
+There is also a tool that does the exact same thing besides converting command C (set volume) to a volume command.